smcclatchy/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 ~~~
 {: .language-r}

-Now, lets make a histogram of the log-transformed data.
+Now, let's make a histogram of the log-transformed data.

 ~~~